ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-individual.md)

 ### 2.2.5 Modify Application Data
 The Individual Can Modify the Pre-Registration data by selecting the Modify Information from the Dashboard.
 The system provides the Demographic form with pre-filled demo details.
 The Individual can edit the required changes.
-The system associates the modified demo details with the Pre-Registration Id for which modifies information is initiated.
+The system associates the modified demo details with the Pre-Registration Id for which modify information is initiated.

 [**Link to design**](https://github.com/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-update.md)